hayao-k/aws-health-exporter/README.md

 # Describe upcoming LAMBDA events and echo the output to STDOUT
 ./health-exporter --service LAMBDA --status upcoming --echo

-# Get events with pending entities only
+# Get entities with pending status only
 ./health-exporter --status-code PENDING

 # Get events using the specified profile